michelfernandez/cove/site/content/english/hr.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< testimonial "testimonial/twint-150w.png" "Simon Wehrli, CTO, Twint" >}}
-«Thanks to Skribble, we now sign employment contracts and NDAs with the 70 or so external employees, some of whom live abroad, promptly and paper-free at the touch of a button.
-The required double signature and the annual renewal of contracts made the analogue signature process extremely time-consuming and paper-intensive.»
+«Moving towards more remote work, regular contract renewals and dual signature requirements resulted in an extremely time-consuming signing process built around a lot of paperwork.
+Skribble enables us to sign employment contracts and NDAs in a breeze – paper-free and regardless of time and place.»
 {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)